wrxco/chartbutler/README.md

 ## Notes
 - The cookie-based download method has not been thoroughly tested and may be unstable.
-- The script is not affiliated with or endorsed by The Chart Locker project or MediaFire.
+- The script is not affiliated with or endorsed by The Chart Locker project, Sailing Grace, or MediaFire.

 ## Credit
 This utility accesses content hosted on: